About Us

 With this in mind, the question that should be occupying the minds of both “Trekkies” and philosophers alike in the second Millennium is this:

-Will the Human Race succeed in closing the gap between its technological and its ethical development in time for the two to meet seamlessly, as Captain Kirk would have it?
+Will the Human Race succeed in closing the gap between its technological and its ethical development in time for the two to meet seamlessly, as the screen writers would have it?

 “The core values of our open society, the ability to think for oneself, to draw independent conclusions, to express dissent when judgment and common sense indicate something is wrong, to be self-critical, to challenge authority, to understand historical facts, to separate truth from lies, to advocate for change and to acknowledge that there are other views, different ways of being, that are morally and socially acceptable”, are dying, he says.